Live Webinar | July 21: The Real Preconstruction Value of 4D. Register now!

 What is LOD?

-One way of making this level of detail evident can be from the visual aspect of the 3D model.
-But not all the parameters are visible by just watching the virtual model; it may be necessary to interact with it to know the depth of the level of detail.
+One way to understand the level of detail is through the visual representation of the 3D model.
+However, not all parameters are visible by simply viewing the virtual model.
+You may need to interact with it to understand the full depth of detail.

 Which are the levels of detail?